vgdpro/VGDEditorX/DataEditorX/readme_english.txt

 ﻿
 ★Environment
-This program based on .Net2.0/winXP(need .Net2.0)/win7(with.Net2.0)/win8(need.Net3.5 include 2.0)
+This program is based on .Net Framework 4.6

 ★File association
+DataEditorX can open files with specified extension:
-.lua Notepad++/Sublime text/DataEditorX
+.lua (Notepad++/Sublime text/DataEditorX)
-.cdb DataEditorX
+.cdb (DataEditorX)

-Click file with right mouse button, Open with, Browse Files, Choose confirm(Yes）

 ★Feedback
-If you has problems, please report on https://github.com/purerosefallen/DataEditorX/issues Title：DataEditorX X.X.X.X
-Text：
-The error message text: If there is a error message box, please press Ctrl+C, then paste in someplace. please give a detailed description of: card message; antivirus; programe location;the operation that time.

-★Setting
+Please report on https://github.com/purerosefallen/DataEditorX/issues with a format like below, if you have any problem in use.

+Version:
+DataEditorX X.X.X.X
+Error message:
+The error message text
+(If there is a error message box, You can press Ctrl+C to copy the message to clipboard)
+Detail:
+Card message; antivirus; program location; your operation at that time.

+★Settings
 DataEditorX.exe.config ★Language，★Image，★CodeEditor
 data/language_xxx.txt Interface and prompt message data/cardinfo_xxx.txt types/series

 ★Language setting
 DataEditorX.exe.config
 <add key="language" value="chinese" />Simplified Chinese
 chinese => english
-If you want to add a language，you need two file，xxx is a type of language: data/language_xxx.txt data/cardinfo_xxx.txt
+If you want to add a language，you will need two file(xxx is a type of language): data/language_xxx.txt data/cardinfo_xxx.txt

-★Image setting
+★Image settings
-you need it when you want to add or pendulum.
 	image_quilty	        1-100
 	image			Width/height of image and thumbnail,total four numerical value; image_other		pendulum of other cards
 	image_xyz		pendulum of Xyz monsters
 	image_pendulum	        Pendulum

-★CodeEditor Setting
+★CodeEditor Settings
-       IME			Input Method Editors
+    IME			Editors Input Method
     wordwrap
     tabisspace	tab→space
 	fontname
 	fontsize

 ★DataEditor：
 If you need to input Attack "?", you can use anyone of ？/?/-2 instead.
 The folder of pics, script and cdb should be in a same folder consistent.

 ★Read cardlist from ydk and folder pics Support：png,jpg pics with card number/card number with 0

 ★Output data
 Example：mydiy.cdb